I’ve Just Found I Have the APOE4 Gene… What does this mean?

 You weren’t experiencing symptoms.

 And then it appears.
+APOE4.

-But here’s the truth to hold onto:
+But here’s the truth to really understand:

 Having the APOE4 gene does not mean you will develop dementia.